flexera-public/policy_templates/operational/aws/tag_cardinality/README.md

 ## What it does

-This Policy Template is used to generate a tag cardinality (how many unique values each tag key has) report for AWS.
+This Policy Template is used to generate a tag cardinality (how many unique values each tag key has) report for AWS, along with a list of those unique values for each tag key.
 The report includes cardinality for all tag values for both AWS Accounts and Resources.

 > *NOTE: This Policy Template must be appled to the **AWS Organization Master Payer** account.*